orokgospel/Web-Scraping-automation-bot-with-selenium-framework/README.md

 # Web-Scraping-automation-bot-with-selenium-framework
 A simple Web Scraping automation bot with selenium framework.
 The general idea behind these automation bot is that a website can be scraped on scheduled time and other parameters without any human intervention.
+Steps on how to develop a web scraping bot using selenium